MadcowD/ell/x/README.md

-This folder contains experimental clients for various LLM providers that may at some point be integrated into ell.
+This folder contains experimental clients for various LLM providers that may at some point be integrated into ell2a.